mrfixitpa/esp32-s3-box-3/README.md

 - Upload firmware to the ESP32-S3-Box-3
 - Wait for the device to reboot

-Once online, the idle screen will show the clock, temperature, HVAC status, and theme color.

 ---

 ## 🛠 Notes & Tips
 - Screen dimming is best handled using Home Assistant automations
 - Layout prevents jitter when the colon blinks
 - Designed for readability from across a room
-- Burn-in prevention and night mode can be layered on later

 ---

 ## 📄 License
 Provided as-is for personal and educational use.